icedevml/react-native-hce-module-ios/packages/native-hce-module/README.md

 > in order to use this feature, which is managed by Apple.
 Read more in the official support article:
 > "[HCE-based contactless NFC transactions for apps in the European Economic Area (EEA)](https://developer.apple.com/support/hce-transactions-in-apps/)".

-> [!NOTE]
-> Kindly please reference this project in your README if you are willing to create a derivative library.

 ## Prerequisites
 ### iOS
 1. Ensure that you are enrolled as organization (not individual) in Apple Developer Program, and that you are established in the European Economic Area (EEA).